konker/konker.dev/packages/chess-o-matic-keyboard/ARCHITECTURE.md

 This keeps the package decoupled from one engine and easier to reuse.

-Because the current app already uses `chess.js`, the package can provide optional adapters later, for example:
+Because the current app already uses `chess.js`, the parent app can translate engine state into `legalMovesSan` directly.

-- `adapters/chessjs.ts`

-That adapter can translate a `Chess` instance into `KeyboardContext`.

 ## Solid UI Responsibilities